 Intern: Daniel Valentin

 Majors: International Studies, Pre-Law

-Currently, I am involved in several student groups on campus.
-I serve as the president of Secular Students at Iowa, the chief justice among the seven justices of the Student Judicial Court in the University of Iowa Student Government, assistant director of the Human Rights Student Collective and I am a proud member and former secretary of the Association of Latinos Moving Ahead.
+In my time at Iowa, I served as the president of Secular Students at Iowa, the chief justice of the University of Iowa Student Government, assistant director of the Human Rights Student Collective and as the secretary of the Association of Latinos Moving Ahead.

 I earned my Eagle Scout rank on December 9th, 2013 and continue to help and contribute to the scouting community.

 My dream job is to be a voice actor.
 I like making people laugh.
 Maybe I’ll audition for a play, maybe I’ll do audiobooks, or maybe I’ll just produce nose laughs when working with my future legal clients.
 Your guess is as good as mine.

 Hello all, my name is Ashley Chong and I’m presently a senior in International Studies with an Anthropology Minor and a Writing Certificate.
 My focus in International Studies is Post-Colonial/Diasporic Studies and East Asian Studies.
 My interest is in transnationalism; my final thesis and capstone projects will be about my experience as a Korean-American.